COLSSolc/backend-master-lokdonSKI/README.md

 5. Cipher keys (P) are no longer saved as they are generated from any position on the matrix (lattice face) upon request by NP.
 Each position has a different set of numbers to be generated.
 5 sets of (680 long digits) from 5 different positions are chosen from the matrix of 16*16 (256 bytes or 2048 bits).
 Attributes are chosen prior to be arranged into n=5 different modes of encrypt for each attribute or payload fed into mode one all the way to mode five (m1-m5).

-5. The keys always change for any single message because the position on the lattice face changes.
+5. The keys always change for any single message because the position on the lattice face changes as you can get started from any indexed point or vector.
+The origin 0 to any other part produces a different entropy flux.
+While the order of the positions are regular(deterministic) they generate chaotic set of numbers.
 This generates a new set of 680digit long numbers.
-This knowledge reveals the changing nature of the message ciphertext as well.
+This knowledge reveals the changing nature of the message' ciphertext as well.
 When similar contents are encrypted the ciphertext are usually different.
 Thus, hashing could only be needed for CRC or message integrity check.
 P!= NP || P not a subset NP.

 ASSUMPTIONS:
 1. Modern cryptography only recognizes 2S or 2 stable standard signal state. e.g 0/1
-2. Post-quantum cryptography must recognize 4S or 4 stable standard signal state.e.g various atomic state or photon’ polarization.
+2. Post-quantum cryptography must recognize 4S or 4 stable standard signal state e.g various atomic state or photon’ superposition.
 3. O(message.length) complexity

 Basic Analysis of QC
-We summed up axioms based on the current information and the implementation of modern day cryptography.
+We summed up axioms based on the current information and the implementation of modern cryptography.

 Pre-quantum computing (Currently):